tyleha/beneathdata/content/2 - Baseball Team Payroll.md

 Author: Tyler Hartley
 <!-- Summary: Short version for index and feeds -->

 Since _Moneyball_ was published in 2003, the idea that money is as much a part of the game as first basemen or the infield grass has become common knowledge.
 We all understand the basic notion that in Major League Baseball, money can define who plays on your team and therefore _how_ your team plays.
 Basically, the story goes like this - wealthy, extravagant teams like the New York Yankees can buy their way to a championship.
 But the little guys, they have to gain an edge in other ways, developing farm talent and picking out the diamonds in the rough with advanced metrics.
-What _Moneyball_ successfully conveyd is that even if money is limitless in baseball, it isn't everything.
+What _Moneyball_ successfully conveyed is that even if money is limitless in baseball, it isn't everything.
 What the book didn't ask, however, is _"Ok, so money isn't everything.
 But how much is it worth?"_

 ## Conventional Wisdom

 It seems intuitive that teams with deep pockets can buy the best players and thus put together the best teams.
 But we see time and time again that small-market teams with smaller payrolls still manage to compete in baseball...the Oakland Athletics, the Tampa Bay Rays...
 But simultaneously, we see the wealthy Yankees dominate for two decades, we see the Red Sox come to power in the early '00's on a rising payroll, and we see the 2013/14 Dodgers spend (and win) like there's no tomorrow.
 Conventional wisdom seems to point in both directions.
 Who's right?

 Various sources have tried to tackle this question in variously incomplete ways.
 Wikipedia notes that "_...the New York Yankees have consistently had the highest total payroll in MLB, and they have appeared in 40 of the 109 World Series for 27 wins as of 2013..._"[ref]http://en.wikipedia.org/wiki/Salary_cap#Major_League_Baseball_.28luxury_tax.29[/ref] That's great, but the Yankees are only an anecdote.
 Somebody at Columbia Business School did a deeper investigation of the idea and concluded that 20% of success in baseball can be attributed to payroll[ref]http://www.sloaSalary Powerortsconference.com/wp-content/uploads/2014/02/2014_SSAC_Why-money-is-not-baseballs-most-valuable-currency.pdf[/ref].
 I buy that.
-20% is money, the other 80% is...skill?
+20% is money; the other 80% is...skill?
 But how can we say that?
 And how has that trend evolved over time?

 ## A brief history of Baseball salaries